-Sam is a charming, young chancer who has ambitions in the glamorous world of public relations when he moves to London.
-However, his best laid plans suffer a real setback when true love turns his world upside down in the most unexpected of circumstances.
+Sam Sparks (Shaun Evans) is a charming, young chancer who moves to London.
+His best laid plans for success suffer a real setback when true love turns his world upside down in the most unexpected of circumstances.

 Just seen this film on Dublin Film Festival and it's beautiful.
 OK, I would not call it a masterpiece, there aren't really any deep feelings or thoughts in there, it is just a comedy.
 But it is so beautifully shot.